kyma-project/kyma/tests/components/application-connector/docs/compass-runtime-agent-tests.md

 - [Test resources](../resources/charts/compass-runtime-agent-test/) used to perform the test
 - [Test runner](../test/application-connectivity-validator/) with all the test cases

-The tests are executed as a Kubernetes Job on a Kyma cluster where the tested Compass Runtime Agent is installed.
+The tests are executed as a Kubernetes Job in a Kyma cluster where the tested Compass Runtime Agent is installed.
 The test Job is deployed in the `test` namespace.

 ![Compass Runtime Agent tests architecture](assets/compass-runtime-agent-tests-architecture.svg)